Unity

 As a Unity user, you have access to many modules built with various software stacks.
 As Unity grows and more modules are installed with more stacks, it can become difficult to effectively manage them all.
 Our strategy is to have a module hierarchy that divides modules according to their stacks.
 Having a module hierarchy makes it much more difficult to accidentally load modules that are incompatible with each other.

-environment variable is a list of directories in which Lmod searches for modules.
-With a module hierarchy, not all directories are added to the $MODULEPATH
+The $MODULEPATH environment variable is a list of directories in which Lmod searches for modules.
+With a module hierarchy, not all directories are added to the $MODULEPATH by default.

 Current hierarchy